TheJambo/awesome-testing/README.md

 - [Automation Panda](https://automationpanda.com/)

 ## Newsletters
+- [Coding Jag](https://www.lambdatest.com/newsletter) - Your weekly dose of the latest in Testing, Development, CI/CD, and Automation—keeping you ahead of the curve."
 - [Software Testing Weekly](https://softwaretestingweekly.com/) - A curated round-up of the best software testing news and tools published every Friday.

 ## Suggested Awesome Lists